Here’s the Problem

 As a mother and former foster parent, I believe that protecting our environment is one of the most important things we can do for the future of our children.
-Climate change is not a distant threat, but rather an immediate danger that’s impacted the lives of all Virginians.
-When I learned in 2017 that water in my district was being contaminated with lead and arsenic from a Dominion Energy plant, I vowed to lead the clean-up effort — for my two boys, Xander and Alex, and for my neighbor’s children.
-My bipartisan legislation forced Dominion Energy to clean up the coal leaks in my district and across the Commonwealth.
+Climate change is not a distant threat, but rather an immediate danger that is impacting the lives of all Virginians.
+When I learned in 2017 that water in my district was being contaminated with lead and arsenic from a Dominion Energy plant, I vowed to lead the clean-up effort for my two boys, Xander and Alex, and my neighbor’s children.
+My legislation forced Dominion Energy to clean up the coal leaks in my district and others across the Commonwealth.

-In Virginia, a changing climate has meant more frequent storms and flooding that wreak havoc on our communities, especially in the Hampton Roads region.
-And vulnerable communities, especially communities of color, are often hit hardest by environmental stressors that can have devastating effects on our health.
+In Virginia, a changing climate has meant more frequent storms and flooding that wreak havoc on our Commonwealth, especially in the Hampton Roads region.
+Vulnerable communities, especially communities of color, are often hit hardest by environmental stressors that can have devastating effects on our health.

-That’s why as a Delegate, I proposed legislation to protect our environment, and by extension, the health and safety of Virginians.
+I proposed legislation to protect our environment, our communities, and the health and safety of all Virginians.
 Since elected to the House of Delegates, I:

-- Helped to secure funding to protect Widewater State Park
+- Helped secure funding to protect Widewater State Park.

 - Co-sponsored legislation to reward businesses and homeowners for investing in renewable energy.